Pet Insurance

 Most other insurers cut off their coverage just as you’re more likely to need it, but any pup over past a few years old is considered an adult as growth slows as they mature into middle and old age.
 However, not all dogs will age at the same rate.
 In fact, larger dogs age much more quickly than smaller dogs due to various reasons.
 That’s why the average mastiff lives to seven while a miniature poodle could live to double that age.

-Combined with age, that means breed is also an important consideration and may affect your rate, but it won’t affect whether or not you can get coverage for your aging pup with Odie.
+Combined with age, that means the breed is also an important consideration and may affect your rate, but it won’t affect whether or not you can get coverage for your aging pup with Odie.

-If You Don’t Know Talk to an Expert
+If You Don’t Know, Talk to an Expert

 Senior pet insurance is a wonderful way to show that you care.
 It’s also important that you show family members that pet insurance is an affordable way to take care of the ever-increasing veterinary costs as your pet ages so that your children will, later on, follow your example.